16 simple ways to save money on a night out

-We've knocked our heads together over a whiskey, or three, to come up with our top tips on saving money while partying and even if you’ve seen a few of these ideas before it’s well worth a re-cap!
+We've knocked our heads together over a whiskey or three to share our all-time top tips on saving money while partying at uni.

 Top tips for cutting the cost of a night out

-Before hitting the tiles make sure to eat a large meal, preferably packed with carbs, so that you don’t need to pig out on expensive take away food later.
+Before going out, make sure you eat a proper meal.
+Ideally, make it a meal packed with carbs.
+That way, you won't feel like you need an expensive takeaway later.
 It's always a bad idea to drink on an empty stomach anyway, so eat up!

-If you can’t face a night out without a carb-filled treat at the end, then have some munchies prepared for when you get home.
+Can't face a night out without a carb-filled treat at the end?
+Prepare some snacks for when you get home instead.

-No one wants to be that dude setting off the fire alarm at 3am so have food pre-cooked and ready, whether it’s crisps, pasta or something totally weird and zany.
+No one wants to be that guy setting off the fire alarm making pizza at 3am, so have your food pre-cooked and ready to eat (cold pizza comes highly recommended here).

 Hit the club early

-Sometimes, getting to your destination early can have all sorts of wondrous benefits, most of all escaping extortionate entry fees and dodging queues in the freezing cold.
-And you get to say it was your sick moves that started the party, yo.
+Sometimes, getting to your destination early can have all sorts of wondrous benefits.
+For example, you escape extortionate entry fees and dodge queues in the freezing cold.

 Entry prices tend to go up at around 11pm and many clubs offer free or reduced entry before that time.

 Don't want to turn up early?
-See tip 5 below 😉
+Well, this next tip is for you...

 Act like a celeb

-Do yourself a favour and leave it at home, we promise it won't be lonely.
+Do yourself a favour and leave the credit cards at home – we promise they won't get lonely.